Frequently Asked Questions

 If I do not receive the Parsons Scholarship, what other options do I have?

-If you do not receive the scholarship, you may still be eligible for UB's merit-based scholarships.
+If you do not receive the scholarship, you may still be eligible for UBalt's merit-based scholarships.
 Please contact the Office of Financial Aid to learn more.